-A noted budget expert, Sheng’s colleagues often turn to her for fiscal guidance.She’s helped double the budget for street paving, led major investments in parks across the city, and authored a budget deal which solved a decades-old dispute and to saved Chabot Space and Science Center, so Oaklanders from every neighborhood have a place to learn and explore.
+A noted budget expert, Sheng’s colleagues often turn to her for fiscal guidance.She’s helped double the budget for street paving, led major investments in parks across the city, and authored a budget deal which solved a decades-old dispute and to saved Chabot Space and Science Center, protecting vital STEM programs for Oakland youth.

 In each role she takes on, Sheng’s colleagues elevate her into leadership positions.
 She’s currently Council President Pro Tem and chairs the Rules and Legislation Committee.
 Sheng received the 2021 Powerful Women of the Bay Award for her work on behalf of Oakland’s diverse neighborhoods, and has been honored by the Alameda Labor Council for her record of delivering for working families.
-Sheng is also President of the League of California Cities API Caucus, and has served on boards for the Redwood Heights Association and Oakland Asian Cultural Center.
+Sheng is also the past President of the League of California Cities API Caucus, and has served on boards for the Redwood Heights Association and Oakland Asian Cultural Center.

 Sheng lives near Joaquin Miller Park with her partner, Andre, their 15-year old son, Ben and 8-year old daughter, Brooklyn.
 Sheng is one of only two renters on the Oakland City Council.